vmware-archive/wavefront-plugin-for-jenkins/README.md

 * Job and pipeline metrics - these are sent on job run completion.

 #### Metrics types prefixes
-Jenkins system and node label metrics are prefixed and sent to Wavefront with ***wavefront.jenkins.plugin*** and job metrics are prefixed with ***wavefront.jenkins.plugin.job*** prefix by default.
+Jenkins system and node label metrics are prefixed and sent to Wavefront with ***wjp*** and job metrics are prefixed with ***wjp.job*** prefix by default.
 These prefixes can be customized from the *Wavefront plugin configuration* page.

 #### Optional metrics
 You can set whether to send JUnit and Jacoco reports from the respective job properties.